Dakota County 4-H Fair Edition

 Premium Book- Review the Dakota County 4-H Premium book posted on the Dakota County 4-H webpage under the Fair participant information tab.
 This is where you will find project information plus rules and judging schedules.
 It is important that you know the rules and criteria for each project area before having your exhibit judged.

 Volunteer opportunities for 4-H members and families during the fair!

 Sign up to help at the BIGGEST fundraiser of the year!

-NEW in 2022, the Federation will be utilizing malt and dining hall funds to support youth going to State Fair with a $125 gift towards fees.
+The Federation will be utilizing malt and dining hall funds to support youth going to State Fair with a $125 gift towards fees.
 An additional $30 gift from the Auction Fund, for a total gift of $155, will significantly reduce the financial burden on families.